 What Is Alcoholics Anonymous?

-Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
-It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
-There are no age or education requirements.
-Membership is open to anyone who wants to do something about his or her drinking problem.
+Alcoholics Anonymous is a fellowship of people who come together to solve their drinking problem.
+It doesn’t cost anything to attend A.A. meetings.
+There are no age or education requirements to participate.
+Membership is open to anyone who wants to do something about their drinking problem.

 A.A.
 PREAMBLE